PublicRouter/xumm_login_socket.io/README.md

 Current Functionality:

-- Generate XUMM QR code to scan via XUMM app and sign 'sign-in' payload; allowing application access to that wallet.
+- Generate XUMM QR code to scan via XUMM app and sign 'sign-in' payload; allowing application to confirm you own private keys to a xrpl account/wallet.

 - If signed-in with owned wallet from QR payload signature, access to 'Profile Page' tab in navigation.